anggasct/kyna/README.md

 For issues and questions:
 - Open an issue on GitHub
-- Check the documentation at `/docs` when running the API
+- Check the API documentation at `http://localhost:8000/docs`
-- Review the configuration options in `config.yaml`
+- Review the configuration options in `config/config.yaml`
+- Use `make help` to see all available commands